Lightning rod

 In a lightning protection system, a lightning rod is a single component of the system.
-The lightning rod requires a connection to earth to perform its protective function.
+The lightning rod requires a connection to the earth to perform its protective function.
 Lightning rods come in many different forms, including hollow, solid, pointed, rounded, flat strips, or even bristle brush-like.
 The main attribute common to all lightning rods is that they are all made of conductive materials, such as copper and aluminum.
 Copper and its alloys are the most common materials used in lightning protection.

 History

-The principle of lightning rods were first detailed by Benjamin Franklin in Pennsylvania in 1749, who in subsequent years developed his invention for household application (published in 1753) and made further improvements towards a reliable system around 1760.

-As buildings become taller, lightning becomes more of a threat.
-Lightning can damage structures made of most materials, such as masonry, wood, concrete, and steel, because the huge currents and voltages involved can heat materials to high temperature.
-The heat causes a potential for structure fire, and its rapidity can lead to explosive damage as well.